11.11 The Biggest Deals of the Year. 40% OFF on selected cloud servers with a free 100 GB data transfer! Click here to learn more.

 Alibaba Translation has taken several strategies for all these challenges.
 These strategies cover data, model, feature, and other aspects of machine translation.

-Quantity is not the only indicator for data collection, because quality also matters.
-Especially for a neural network system, there are very high requirements for training data's quality.
-Alibaba Translation uses methods that get commonly used in academic circles (such as the IBM model and recurrent neural network-based (RNN-based) force decoding method) in rating the collected data.
+Alibaba Translation uses methods that get commonly used in academic circles (such as the IBM model and recurrent neural network-based (RNN-based) force decoding method) in rating the available data.
 Data with different quality levels get used in different application scenarios.

 Also, the field-specific data relevance must get ensured.
 For data from general fields, corpora in the e-commerce field may not deliver the desired translation result.
 Furthermore, corpora for different products in the e-commerce field must also be separated.
 For example, it will be difficult to tell the meaning of the word "Apple" without context.
 You don't know whether it refers to a brand or a fruit.
 Therefore, the translation must get done in a field-specific manner.
 All machine translations are a result of data learning.
 Alibaba has also been using data selection methods that get used in academic circles, including information from the data source, subject model-based, voice model-based, and convolutional neural network-based data selection methods.